How to start freelancing?

 The advantage of Upwork is that you can actively look for assignments.

-If you can sell yourself well and have a decent profile, you will undoubtedly find an assignment soon.
+If you can sell yourself well and have a decent profile, you will undoubtedly find an assignment soon, depending on how niched you are, how many competitors are also putting up their proposals, etc.

 Please note that to make a proposal to clients you need so-called “Connects”.
 This is the local currency, so to speak.